ashish-kumar-hit/Python-for-DevOps/error.md

 # Function Call
 print(result.upper)
-Here you are not calling the function that's why you will only get adress of this result.
+Here you are not calling the function that's why you will only get address of this result.

 # NameError
 If you won't define the variable type